kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 Here, $\eta$ represents the interface location (see {eq}`reduced_gravity2`), and $w(z)$ denotes the rate of displacement change, expressed as $\frac{d \eta}{dt}$.

-Furthermore, based on quasi-equilibrium principles, we understand that diabatic heating and cooling are counterbalanced by the adiabatic cooling and heating from vertical motion, as indicated by {eq}thermodynamics.
+Furthermore, based on quasi-equilibrium principles, we understand that diabatic heating and cooling are counterbalanced by the adiabatic cooling and heating from vertical motion, as indicated by {eq}`thermodynamics`.
 Consequently, a forcing term can be introduced into the final equation, expressed as:

 ```{math}
 :label: shallow_water_3